openstack-archive/tricircle/doc/source/api_v1.rst

 **Response**

-Here are two kinds of pods, including top pod and bottom pod. az_name is one of its attributes.
-If the az_name is empty, it means a top pod otherwise it means a bottom pod.
+Here are two kinds of pods, including pod for central Neutron and pod for local Neutron. az_name is one of its attributes.
+A pod with empty az_name is for central Neutron, otherwise a pod with az_name specified is for local Neutron.
 All of its attributes are described in the following table.

 +-----------+-------+---------------+-----------------------------------------------------+
 |Name       |In     |   Type        |    Description                                      |